Deploy the Smart Contract

 3. Write or Import Your Smart Contract

-• Write your Solidity smart contract or import an existing one.
-Example:
+Write your Solidity smart contract or import an existing one.
+For example:

 // SPDX-License-Identifier: MIT